cyril-ui-developer/taskmanager/README.md

 ![Screenshot](screenshots/screenshot_5.png)

 ## Deploy the TodayTM fullstack application onto the OpenShift Container Platform
 Since the motivation behind this project is for demonstration, we will deploy the application onto the OpenShift sandbox, which offers a free tier version for experimentation.
 See the following link on how to get free tier access to the OpenShift sandbox cluster.
+After you have log into OpenShift sandbox cluster, then follow the instructions below to deploy the application to the cluster:
 - Build the backend and frontend applications using the `Dockerfile.prod` in each folder, and push to a registry of your choice.
 - Update the images in the backend and frontend manifests to match the names of your Docker images.
  - Update the `<namespace>` in the k8-manifests files to match your project namespace.